 You'll go to a hospital to get bronchial thermoplasty.
-It's given in three separate sessions with about 3 weeks between them.
+It's given in three separate sessions, with about 3 weeks between each.
 Each treatment lasts less than an hour, and a different part of your lungs gets treated each time.

 Bronchial thermoplasty doesn't cure asthma.
-But it can make you feel and breathe better.
+But it may make you feel and breathe better.

 What Happens During a Treatment